 Laura Selle-Virtucuio | from Sioux Falls, SD, received a BFA in Dance from the University of Minnesota in 1999.
 She is the Artistic Associate with Shapiro & Smith Dance, with whom she has danced 15 years and also serves as Rehearsal Director and stages the company’s repertoire across the country.
-She has performed work by Chris Schlichting since 2012; most recently completing performances at the Walker Art Center in Minneapolis and Danspace Project at St. Mark’s Church in NYC and a new work residency at MANCC in Tallahasse, FL.
+She has performed work by Chris Schlichting since 2012; most recently completing a new work residency at MANCC in Tallahassee, FL and performances at The Chocolate Factory in NYC.
 In years past, Laura performed with Stuart Pimsler Dance and Theater, Carl Flink’s Black Label Movement and Zenon Dance Company.
 While with Zenon, she had the pleasure of dancing in works by Luciana Achugar, Faye Driscoll, Daniel Charon, and Danny Buraczeski to name a few.
 Laura received a 2007 McKnight Fellowship for Dancers and a MN Sage Award for Best Performer.
 She also teaches dance at the St. Paul Conservatory for the Performing Arts and occasionally the University of Minnesota.

 Leila Awadallah | is an emerging Palestinian-American dancer and choreographer based in the Twin Cities.
 Thematically, her creative work unfolds within the intersections of diasporic Arab identity, Palestinian stories, and building a deeper connectivity with ancestry as it lives in the body’s cellular memory.
 Linked to this is an intentional response to the ways mainstream media / histories erase, vilify, and distort Arab and Palestinian identity.
 In terms of movement aesthetic, Leila is more recently beginning to explore how Arab cultural forms, such as folk dance, the rhythms in Arabic music, and Arabic calligraphy, can be embedded into the movement she choreographs.
 Making within a contemporary context, Leila is researching how to saturate her artistry with influences from diasporic Palestinian identity in order to develop her own articulation of Arab American contemporary dance.
 She thanks Ananya Dance Theatre and the Jerome foundation for both inspiring, guiding and supporting this research.
 Leila is a 5 year company member of Ananya Dance Theatre and a co-creator of Kelvin Wailey.